KyaDLFiles/kyadlfiles.github.io/templates/technical/index.md

 **Offset (Y)**: `+34`
 **Offset (Z)**: `+38`

-To give a sense of scale, when Kya jumps by pressing @!x she peaks at around +1.71 Y.
+To give a sense of scale, when Kya jumps by pressing @@x she peaks at around +1.71 Y.
 (it's actually currently unknown which value the game considers to be X and which one to be Z, the notation has been chosen based on their order in memory).
 ## Settings read from BWITCH.ini
 Some "settings" are stored in the file *BWITCH.ini* in the root of the game DVD.